Frequently asked questions

 - You have accepted your offer of accommodation within 10 days of the offer being sent to your email address.

-*Please note: In years of exceptionally high demand, we may ask students who live within a reasonable commuting distance to live at home until a room becomes available.
+*Please note: In years of exceptionally high demand, students who live within a reasonable commuting distance will not be offered accommodation until a room becomes available.
+This may be after the start of semester.

 Whilst a limited amount of accommodation is available to returning undergraduate students, we cannot guarantee you a place within University accommodation after your first year.